mvolkmann/blog/src/ocaml.md

 ## Variables

-Variables are immutable, but they can refer to a "ref" which is mutable.
+Variables are immutable.
-(An exception is that variables in a REPL can be reassigned.)
+An exception is that variables in a REPL can be reassigned.

 Identifier names must start with a lowercase letter unless they refer to a module, constructor, or "polymorphic variant tag".